Sandy0002/Deep-Learning-Exercises/README.md

-In this repository neural network programs demonstrating application on various tasks
+In this repository neural network programs demonstrating application on various tasks.

+The dataset of the programs can be found in dataset folder.